 The reports should be sent to the departmental coordinator and to the supervisor.

 In order to help candidates to organise their time efficiently and make sufficient progress with their dissertation work, they are asked to be in contact with their supervisor at least once a month during term time.
-For students in residence in Budapest, this should take the form of a meeting (if the supervisor is away, the contact can be through email).
-For students with permission to reside outside Budapest, it can be done through email.
+For students in residence, this should take the form of a meeting (if the supervisor is away, the contact can be through email).
+For students with permission to be away, it can be done through email.
 Candidates are asked to initiate communication to make sure that the monthly contact takes place.
 The communication should relate to some appropriate aspect of the dissertation work; for example, sending some written material, answering comments, updating research plans, reporting progress, describing readings or other activities, etc.

 Exemption from this rule can be given upon request to students who are spending time in another institution and their work is supervised by someone else.
 Students who temporarily withdraw from the program are exempt from this rule.